This…. was my very first post.

 For example, fear of a million things, like failure, embarrassment, rejection, etc.

 Or lack of interest even.

 Bottom line, dear readers, firsts can elicit a gamut of emotions and sensations.
-But without firsts, life would be pretty mundane, and we would not be able to move on, develop, grow, make mistakes, learn, refine, hone, tweak, and sometimes even perfect that which we hold dear.
+But without firsts, life would be pretty mundane, and we would not be able to move on, develop, make mistakes, learn, refine, hone, tweak, and sometimes even perfect that which we hold dear.
+We would not grow.